LED Barn Lights Add Designer Look to Family Haven

 The stalls are also well lit by Atomic Topless Dual LED Sconces.
 These unique wall sconces, shown above behind the Brisbane Gooseneck Light, allow Eddy to illuminate 14 stalls with only seven fixtures.

 “These are great to light the stalls since I use half as many,” Eddy explains.
 “And they have the guards on them in case a horse goes coo-coo.
 Plus they look good!”
 These wall lights are customized with a Galvanized finish, standard cast guard, frosted glass, and Warm White LED.

-These high-gloss porcelain enamel wall sconces are handcrafted from steel and finished with a Cherry Red porcelain enamel finish that will never fade.
+These porcelain enamel wall sconces are handcrafted from steel and finished with a high-gloss Cherry Red porcelain finish that will never fade.
 The 10″ shades provide plenty of downlighting through the 850 lumen LED and domed lens.

 “They look so good with the old fashioned-looking fridge,” Eddy says.
 “The red coordinates nicely with the wood, brick floors and white shiplap.
 It’s just a great, happy-looking accent color.”
 She adds that the warm led adds just the right touch of light.

 “They look great and are nicely made.
 You can tell they are quality lights, and everyone who sees them compliments them,” Eddy says.
 “This is my second barn project and I’ve used Barn Light fixtures on both, and will use them on my next project as well.
 I love them all!
 Thanks for making such great products!”